 Relocation to Jersey

 Jersey has long promoted itself as an attractive jurisdiction to relocate to.
-In order to attract affluent families to the island it has developed specific legislation for so-called High Value Residents.
+In order to attract wealthy families to the island it has developed specific legislation for so-called High Value Residents.
 Those that qualify as High Value Residents benefit from reduced personal income tax rates.
 As corporate income tax rates are low, Jersey can be an attractive jurisdiction for entrepreneurial families to relocate to.

 Read more about relocation to Jersey